September 4, 2020

 This, in turn, reduces opportunities for research into gender-specific drivers of women’s AOD use and may also reduce the quality and effectiveness of available AOD treatment services for women.1, 2

-Numerous personal and social barriers can impact an individual’s ability to access treatment options for AOD misuse disorders.
-However, research has demonstrated, particularly in relation to access and efficacy of treatment services, that social barriers are much more pronounced for women.
+For any individual, a number of personal and social barriers can impact their ability to access treatment.
+However, research suggests that in accessing treatment, social barriers are much more pronounced for women than for men.1

-While stigma is a concern for anyone with a substance misuse disorder, the social and institutional stigmatisation of women with AOD issues is much more prevalent.
+While stigma is a concern for anyone with an AOD dependence, the social and institutional stigmatisation of women with AOD issues is more common.

-Family responsibilities are another significant barrier to treatment for many women with AOD misuse issues.
-A lack of childcare options, the stigma associated with being a ‘substance dependant mother’, and the fear of punitive measures such as losing custody of their children have been demonstrated as significant barriers to engagement and efficacious treatment for these women.1
+Family responsibilities are another significant barrier to treatment for many women.
+A lack of childcare options, the stigma associated with being a ‘substance dependant mother’, and the fear of being punished (for example, losing custody of their children) are major barriers to women seeking help.1

 Women entering treatment have been identified as suffering high rates of:

-Research suggests that while service models do exist to support women who have experienced physical, emotional and sexual violence, these services are limited, and many women experience a range of punitive and disciplinary legal action because of their AOD dependency, which for many women can be further stigmatising.1, 2
+While service models do exist to support women who have experienced physical, emotional and sexual violence, these services can be limited.
+Many women also experience disciplinary legal action because of their AOD dependence, which can have long lasting negative effects.1, 2

-To combat the disparities experienced by women with AOD misuse, broader social issues also need to be examined.
-Research is now beginning to draw links between how gender inequity in society correlates to a lack of healthcare strategies and social policies that prevent, protect and address violence and abuse towards women.1, 2
+To combat the disparities experienced by women who use AOD, broader social issues also need to be examined.
+Research is now beginning to draw links between how gender inequality is connected to a lack of healthcare strategies and social policies, and how critical it is to reduce and remove the barriers women face in accessing treatment.1, 2